 World of Color-Season of Light is a nighttime holiday show at Disney California Adventure Park.
 It combines lights, beloved movie clips and Christmas music.
 Sprays of mist become the screen for projected animation of Disney and Pixar films in a winter-themed production.

 TravelingMom Tip: Take note that being sprayed with mist on a chilly winter night may not be ideal, so consider that before choosing to stand in the front row!

-Haunted Mansion Holiday, “it’s a small world” Holiday and the Jingle Cruise return, with subtle changes this year that only enhance each attraction.
-There’s a delightful new character represented inside the Haunted Mansion Holiday graveyard.
+Haunted Mansion Holiday and“it’s a small world” Holiday return with subtle changes this year that only enhance each attraction.
+Each year there’s a new gingerbread house featured in the Haunted Mansion Holiday.
 The facade of “it’s a small world” Holiday sparkles again with thousands of twinkling lights.
-This year celebrates the 20th anniversary of this seasonal overlay so when you take your voyage, be on the lookout for the “Hidden 20s” in the scenes.
+Be sure to watch for the amazing lighting and projection show that happens on the building facade every 15 minutes after sunset.

-Not to be missed are the amazing holiday decorations that are so carefully themed throughout the different “Lands” and areas of the Disneyland Resort.
+Carefully themed throughout many of the different “Lands” and areas of the Disneyland Resort are the amazing holiday decorations.
 Taking a photo in front of the towering Christmas trees inside each park is a must-do.
 Two of my favorite areas with seasonal decor are Toontown and Cars Land.